sixf/sixf.github.io/index.md

 conservation biology and ornithology.

 What are the underlying mechanisms shaping the animal distribution on fragmented islands?
-Do the animal in land-bridge system have similar patterns as expected by the theory of island biogeography?
-To ask these questions, I started my researches of bird communities since 2008 in the [Thousand Island Lake](/en/pages/thousand-island-lake/ "Thousand Island Lake") (TIL), China.
+Do the animal in land-bridge system have similar pattern as expected by the theory of island biogeography?
+To ask these questions, I started my research of bird communities since 2008 in the [Thousand Island Lake](/en/pages/thousand-island-lake/ "Thousand Island Lake") (TIL), China.
 TIL is a large inundated reservoir with 1078 islands which was created in 1959 by the construction of Xin'anjiang Dam.
-I used the long-term counts of breeding bird communities to quantify the colonization-extinction dynamics on a set of islands as to test the theory.
-In additions to the bird studies, I used the occupancy data of lizards and small mammals to unveil the biogeographical patterns of beta diversity, which will provide more detail into the biodiversity conservation on fragmented islands.
+I used the long-term counts of breeding bird communities to quantify the colonization-extinction dynamics on a set of islands, so as to test the theory.
+In additions to the bird studies, I used the occupancy data of lizards and small mammals to unveil the biogeographical pattern of beta diversity, which will provide more detail into the biodiversity conservation on fragmented islands.